sg2012/sg2012.github.io/_posts/2022-12-11-volt-demon.md

 “What is this!
 What in God’s name is this!
 This can’t be… it can’t!
 The color of those eyes!”

 The eyes that were staring forward into oblivion, once dead and impenetrable became enlivened and they shifted, shooting their gaze in the direction of Henrick’s father.
 The eyes locked in with his.
-He realized that they were Henrick’s eyes.
+He realized that they were Henrick’s.

 In that moment, in that single flicker of the eyeballs, his father fell to his knees in horror and dismay, the crushing weight of all of the pain that his son had endured throughout his entire life falling on him at once, wringing out his insides and breaking him, shattering him irreparably at the onslaught of once former incomprehension becoming known.